U.S. Army, WWII, Other Units in Collection:

 Communication Zone Personnel, European Theater of Operations, Advanced Sector.
 This organization provided support, in the way of supplies, equipment, transport, and weapons in the preparation for operations in Normandy 'Operation Bolero', and after the 'Break-Out' from the Hedgerow area, the 'Advanced Sector' delegated the task of supporting 1st and 3rd Armies from the HQ in Paris.

-Prior service working at the Austria, HQ.
+Prior service working at the Austria HQ.
 Forces.
 'USFA' Headquarters was located in the city of Salzburg, but there were 4 other posts located in Austria as well. located in Vienna, Linz, Leghorn, Italy, Vienna was broken into 4 zones too, then there was the International; Zone that was administered by the Inter-Allied Command.
-On the Major uniform are 2 rows of ribbons, the top row has the Bronze Star, and the American Defense Service Medal, and on the second row, is the 'European / African / Middle-Eastern Campaign Medal'.
-WWII Victory Medal, and the Occupational Service Medal, none have any stars or other devices added, maybe just never applied.
+On the Major uniform are 2 rows of ribbons, the top row has the Bronze Star, and the American Defense Service Medal, and on the second row is the 'European / African / Middle-Eastern Campaign Medal'.
+WWII Victory Medal, and the Occupational Service Medal, none has any stars or other devices added, maybe just never applied.

 To note how the command structure operated in short, there was the combat zone, which is the active area of fighting, and there was the Communications Zone, where the guys running the show were close enough for radio communication in other words, and they served to make battlefield decisions, and do the bigger picture strategy, and keep Ammunition, Food, and Transport, and firepower support coming as needed- or as they could.